Amaralovelyn/LITA_Class_Documentation/README.md

  We do what is called ETL- Extract Transform and Load to restructure our data to bring our data to a structure that is reporting or analysis ready.
 ETL is simply the process of making our data set analysis ready

+ ## DATA ANALYSIS LIFE CYCLE
+ This is a cyclical process for gathering, analysing, and interpreting data.
+The phases are as shown below:

+    1 INGESTION
+    2 TRANSFORMATION
+    3 MODELLING

 #### Data cleaning:
   This means removing unwanted observations, outliers, fixing structural errors.
 It is also known as Data Wrangling.